Hobgoblins 2: Development

-Made on a minuscule budget, the film is full of in-jokes and low-budget special effects, just like the original.
-The characters still dress like in the 1980s.
-Fantazia now does Internet sex, instead of phone sex with Kyle, Nick has been dishonorably discharged from the United States Army, Daphne is still promiscuous, and Kevin is still henpecked by his frigid girlfriend Amy.
+Made on a low budget, the film embraces this with its use of in-jokes and poor special effects used for comedic effect, just like the original.
+The characters still dress in typical clothes from the 1980s.
 Hobgoblins 2 also delivers even more stock shots of explosions and car crashes than the original.

 A DVD bonus feature, "Hobgoblins 2, What Were They Thinking?", features the original Hobgoblins cast critiquing the new actors who re-created their roles.
 Director Rick Sloane discusses how this film was originally planned to go into production two years after the original, and instead, 20 years later, it was shot using the same script.
 Nonetheless, the film does include occasional sly references to the Mystery Science Theater 3000 episode, in which the original film was spoofed (after it was submitted to the MST3K team by Sloane himself) – in particular, the theme song for Hobgoblins 2 is based on a song that Mike and the Bots sing in the MST3K episode.